Asserest/libasserest_interface/README.md

 Then, when the parser is ready to uses, you can work on implementing test form by extending `AsserestTestPlatform`.

-It only required to override `runTestProcess`, a method corresponded to perform testing and generate assertion result of given URL.
+It mainly override `runTestProcess`, a method corresponded to perform testing and generate assertion result of given URL.

 ```dart
 final class CustomTestPlatform extends AsserestTestPlatform<CustomProperty> {